-Happily, the same cardiologist who had approved my original sample chapter and draft 10-chapter Table of Contents almost a year earlier was interested in reviewing the completed manuscript now.
+Happily, the same cardiologist who had approved my original sample chapter and draft 10-chapter Table of Contents almost a year earlier was interested in now reviewing the completed manuscript.

 But wasn’t this the same person who thought that even saying the word “misdiagnosis” equaled doctor-bashing?
 Should I be worried?
 My target readership, after all, is NOT cardiologists, but their female patients.

 The month of November 2016 passed agonizingly slowly while I waited for the cardiologist’s final review.
 When the review comments finally arrived, I opened the file to find that the reviewer had called my book “an important new contribution to the literature”.
 (Thank you, Dr. Reviewer!)

 But what knocked me right out of my chair was this little assessment, almost a throwaway line on the second page of the review: Chapter 7 was irrelevant to female heart patients, and should be deleted.

 I was so shocked that I had to go back and open the file containing my draft manuscript and look up Chapter 7, because I honestly couldn’t remember what it was in this chapter that rendered it so objectionable that it deserved to be trashed.

 Then I had to have a wee lie-down just to pull myself together.